geeanlooca/cv/README.md

 ```

 ## How to generate the pdf
-A LaTeX distribution is required.
+A LaTeX distribution providing `pdflatex` is needed, along with `biblatex` and `biber`.
 Issue the following command

 ```
+pdftex main.tex
+biber main
+pdftex main.tex
 pdftex main.tex
 ```